TheMarlboroMan/dfw-jumpstart/README.md

 - Register the controller in state_driver.*.
 Perhaps in prepare_state() too.
 - Add the state to states.h, so it can be used from other controllers to request state changes.
 - Test the controller by changing the default state in state_driver's constructor.

+It is a bit clunky, but does not take more than 5 minutes.

 ###Add new input: